Skip to content

 W.B Yeats Statue Sligo

-There is a statue of Yeats in Sligo town commemorating the famous writer, on the corner of Stephen Street and Markievicz Road.
-The Yeats Building can also be found in Sligo on Hyde Bridge.
-It is an exhibit on Yeats’ life.
+There is a statue of Yeats in Sligo town commemorating the famous writer on the corner of Stephen Street and Markievicz Road.
+The Yeats Building, an exhibit on Yeats’ life, can also be found in Sligo on Hyde Bridge.

-Yeats’ literary works are still studied today in schools and universities across the world.
+Yeats’ literary works are still studied in schools and universities worldwide.

 If you enjoyed learning about the life of William Butler Yeats, please enjoy more articles about famous Irish writers: